onizuka-dev/automation-mongo-search-and-update/README.md

 Logs include the collection name and a "collection URL" (derived from the URI and collection name).

 #### Replace found URLs
-Reads the latest generated report and applies deep replacements (strings anywhere in the document/structure):
+Reads the latest generated report and applies replacements:
 ```bash
 npm run replace
 ```